andresgongora/dotfiles-manager/README.md

 linking all your actual dotfiles in place where the system expects to find them.
 - **/configuration**: `bootstrap.sh` searches for configuration files inside this folder.
 It will first search for a file with the same name as the host you are on, and if not found, it will search for a configuartion file named `default`.
+This is useful when you want slightly different configurations for different machines.
+Note that configuration files can "include" other configuration files for greater flexibility.
 - **symlink**: store all dotfiles you want to be symlinked in this folder.
 All configuration files use these folder as symlink root.
 - **functions/**: this folder contains some bash functions I like carrying arround, like for example